rafaelcfreire/rafaelcfreire.github.com/_posts/2015-02-24-useful-tools-to-test-the-responsiveness-of-your-site.md

 ![My helpful screenshot](/assets/responsiveis.png)

+### Further Reading
+Recently I received a real good <a href="http://www.whoishostingthis.com/resources/responsive-design-video/">resource</a> explaining the pros of using responsive design with two detailed posts.
+One called <a href="http://www.whoishostingthis.com/blog/2013/06/26/responsive-design-infographic/">Responsive Design: Getting It Right</a> with a nice infographic and other post called <a href="http://www.whoishostingthis.com/blog/2014/02/25/keeping-it-simple-with-responsive-web-design/">Keeping it Simple with Responsive Web Design</a>, both with useful informations for those who are in doubt if worth to spend some time dedicated to assure the responsiveness of his pages.

 If you use another resource to test the responsiveness of your pages, write down on our comments.

 <script type="text/javascript" src="/js/main.js"></script>